Playing with a Different Sex: Critical response

-In a 1981 review for Record Mirror, Mark Cooper wrote that the Au Pairs' "critique of all forms of possession and sexual stereotyping assumes a devastating power."
+Paul Du Noyer of NME wrote that "it's not a perfect record ...
+But even the few faults that I'll describe don't alter one fact, namely that Playing with a Different Sex amounts to a well-above-average example of new English rock".
+For Du Noyer, the two faults with the album were that the music's "tense, abrasive attack" suffered from a lack of variety, and that Woods "has a tendency to overdo the disenchantment ... sarcasm and scorn are wearying eventually".
+Overall, however, he stated that "Playing with a Different Sex is a fine effort, well worth the required slice of anyone's time and money".
+Paolo Hewitt of Melody Maker said that "The Au Pairs sound is a hectic, jerking rush, usually dominated by bass and drums", but because of their reliance on this, "their formula tends to be limited" and many of the songs were "unmemorable".
+He concluded that the album was "a record that undoubtedly contains the seeds for future prosperity, but is too self conscious, too locked up in itself to breathe properly".
+In Record Mirror, Mark Cooper wrote that the Au Pairs' "critique of all forms of possession and sexual stereotyping assumes a devastating power".
 Playing with a Different Sex was ranked at number 17 on NMEs list of the best albums of 1981.

+Later reviews of Playing with a Different Sex have been universally positive.
+In its retrospective review, AllMusic described the album as "one of the great, and perhaps forgotten, post-punk records".
+In a 2023 review for Pitchfork, Sophie Kemp called it "an oblique piece of music" and "one of those records that requires you to rewire your brain a little bit.
+They play with dissonance and repetition, taking one phrase and beating it into the ground until it becomes less of an earworm and more of an absurdist echolalia".
 Describing the album in The Rough Guide to Rock (2003), Owen James referred to the band's mix of humour and righteous anger, stating "They don't make them like this anymore."
 In 2002's She's a Rebel: The History of Women in Rock & Roll, Gillian G. Gaar suggested that "the taut rhythms and aggressive lyrics of Different Sex make it a classic example of how the influence of punk could steer rock into exciting new areas."
 The song "Diet", originally released as a single in 1980 and recorded for a session for BBC Radio 1 in 1981, was later released on Equal but Different (1994), a compilation of twenty of the band's BBC performances, and included on the extended reissue of Playing with a Different Sex; it was described by Fact as a "masterpiece of feminist rock" with an almost unparalleled "power and pathos".

-In a 2023 review for Pitchfork, Sophie Kemp called it "an oblique piece of music" and "one of those records that requires you to rewire your brain a little bit.
-They play with dissonance and repetition, taking one phrase and beating it into the ground until it becomes less of an earworm and more of an absurdist echolalia".